 When the WebRTC Leak was found in browsers, many VPN (Virtual Private Network) providers scared.
 As it was leaking information while VPN was connected.
 Some VPN providers worked hard to battle this issue and finally, they won.
 We have reviewed various premium VPN and tested thoroughly.
 However, some failed in their promise, and some become king.

 Each of the above-listed VPN will provide you complete security and you don’t have to fear while surfing the web.
 Go through the link to read a full review of each VPN.

 WebRTC Leak Fix using ExpressVPN

 ExpressVPN is a market leader in the VPN industry.
 To provide the best value support ExpressVPN offers various privacy and security related features like DNS leak fix and WebRTC leak fix.
-To fix the WebRTC leak, the ExpreesVPN browser extension comes handy, but the extension is available only for Chrome and Firefox browser.
-The ExpressVPN browser extension fixes the leak by disabling WebRTC from the settings menu itself, or you can also manually do this, and thus ensure the safety.
+To fix the WebRTC leak, the ExpreesVPN browser extension comes in handy, but the extension is available only for Chrome and Firefox browsers.
+The ExpressVPN browser extension fixes the leak by disabling WebRTC from the settings menu itself, or you can also manually do this, and thus ensure safety.